Christophe Béchu: Member of the European Parliament, 2009–2011

 In 2009, the UMP selected him to lead the UMP list in the West constituency ahead of the 2009 European elections.
 He was elected to the European Parliament as a result.
 His list won 27.16% of the vote and three MEPs.
 In parliament, he served on the Committee on Agriculture and Rural Development.
 In addition to his committee assignments, he was part of the parliament's delegation for relations with Japan.
 He resigned in January 2011.

 Béchu lost the regional election of 2010 to become President of Pays de la Loire region, but was elected as a regional councillor.
 In the 2011 elections, he was elected as a Senator of Maine-et-Loire, and thereafter resigned from regional council of Pays-de-Loire.

 Mayor of Angers, 2014–2022

 During the 2014 French municipal elections, Béchu competed against Frédéric Béatse, incumbent, and became the new mayor of Angers on 4 April 2014.
 Béchu was re-elected in 2020.

 In 2016, Béchu caused controversy when he requested the removal of posters that had been installed as part of a governmental HIV/AIDS prevention campaign "not to expose a young public to a message they cannot understand“; at the time, Minister of Health Marisol Touraine denounced Béchu as "homophobe."

+Career in government

+In October 2023, Béchu participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Chancellor Olaf Scholz and President Emmanuel Macron.